FRBSTATS: A web-based platform for visualization of fast radio burst properties: Catalogue

 The DM describes the integrated free-electron column density between the observer and the FRB of interest,\\ and based on the model of \citet{macquart2020}, the observed DM can be split into four contributing factors,

-where the contribution of the Galactic interstellar medium (ISM) and halo, the extragalactic distribution of ionized gas and the host galaxy of the FRB source are all taken into account.
+where the contribution of the Galactic disk and halo, the extragalactic distribution of ionized gas and the host galaxy of the FRB source are all taken into account.

-Despite the uncertainty of $\mathrm{DM_{\mathrm{host}}}$ described by \citet{james2022}, \citet{yang2017} show that variations in the dispersion measure of repeating FRBs are negligible.
-The stability of this parameter makes the DM a great alternative to using source distance as a clustering parameter, which, due to the limitation of free-electron distribution models being confined to Galactic sources \citep{cordes2004, schnitzeler2012}, this property remains unknown.
+Despite the uncertainty of $\mathrm{DM_{\mathrm{host}}}$ described by \citet{james2022}, \citet{yang2017} show that variations in the dispersion measure of repeating FRBs are small.
+The stability of this parameter makes the DM a great alternative to using source distance as a clustering parameter, which, due to the limitation of free-electron distribution models being confined to Galactic sources \citep{cordes2004, schnitzeler2012}, remains unknown.

-Assuming the three parameters ($l, b, \mathrm{DM}$) of repeaters used for clustering possess negligible variance over time/remain constant, we can employ a custom metric to reliably evaluate the distance between two given points (FRBs), using the three-dimensional Euclidean distance that separates them.
+Assuming the three parameters ($\alpha, \delta, \mathrm{DM}$) of repeaters used for clustering possess negligible variation over time/remain constant, we can employ a custom metric to reliably evaluate the distance between two given points (FRBs), using the three-dimensional Euclidean distance that separates them.